kevinadhiguna/contrast-color-picker-neural-network/README.md

-# Color Contrast Picker - Machine Learning
+# Color Contrast Picker - Neural Network

 A color picker of text that contrast to background color, trained with Machine Learning using Brain.js library.